-15 members of north Texas family get COVID-19 after small birthday party
+15 members of North Texas family get COVID-19 after small birthday party

-ARLINGTON, Texas (KXAN) — A November 1 birthday party is having some longer term effects for one family in Arlington.
+ARLINGTON, Texas (KXAN) — A November 1 birthday party is having some long-term effects for one family in Arlington.

 Alexa Aragonez, 26, tells the Fort Worth Star-Telegram that her family discussed their concerns before the party and decided they’d been careful enough.